perfsonar/psconfig-web/README.md

 You can configure your monitoring systems (Sensu, Nagious, etc..) to check for `status` and make sure it's set to 'ok'.

-For mca-pub instances, you should run separate test at `http://<hostname>/pub/health` (not https://)
+For pwa-pub instances, you should run separate test at `http://<hostname>/pub/health` (not https://)

 ```javascript
 {